Lqp1/simple-vim-tasks/README.md

 * c : Remove the state from this entry
 * w : Change state to "Work in progress"
 * p : Change state to "Pending"
-* W : Save to buffer
+* W : Save to file
 * q : Exit this buffer, without saving
 * n : add entry
 * e : edit entry